Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 Control programs are sometimes called **addresses**.

 Control programs are specified in a transaction output, which also specifies an asset ID and amount.
 That value is stored on the blockchain in an unspent transaction output (UTXO).
-To spend that value, someone can create a transaction that uses that unspent output as the source of one of its inputs.
+To spend that value, someone can create a transaction that uses that unspent output as the source of one of its inputs, as long as they can provide arguments that cause the control program to succeed.

 Examples of control programs are described above.